Skip to main content

 • 2-1-1 Texas: use 2-1-1 Texas or call 1-877-541-7905 for county-by-county food help, churches, community action agencies, and benefits support.

-• Aging and Disability Resource Centers: use the Texas HHS services finder if you need help with aging or disability services near you.
+• Aging and Disability Resource Centers: use the Texas services finder if you need help with aging or disability services near you.

 • Food-bank application help: Feeding Texas can connect seniors with a local food bank for SNAP or TSAP help.